 From today's perspective it is hard to grasp what was endured in this nightmare of political garbage we all faced.
 Looking back at it almost seems like another life ?
 And it still goes on today, just a different flavor.
 Now we have many veterans of Iraq and Afghan realizing just how badly they were betrayed by the very politicos that sent them there in the first place !
 Same game, different day.
 At least the new guys got welcomed home.
 How many fat guys do you see in this video below and how many today ?
 America has become fat, dumb, lazy, spoiled, apathetic and cowardly.
 Sorry to say, but quite true !
 We were some of the last of the true warriors and we paid a very heavy price.
 Unimaginable today because of political correctness and betrayal by our own government.
 I wish all my brothers well and God have mercy on our souls.
 Not because we were right or wrong , but because we acted as our country asked us to do or forced us to do.
 My thanks to Oliver Stone for telling this story in truth and reality for all to see as it actually happened.
 The good, the bad, and the ugly, all existed in spades.
 That is exactly how it all happens every time.
 Oliver Stone has acknowledged my comments on his FB page.
 He is also a brother of this event, one of many brothers.
 Many never returned and I salute them all and only hope I am worthy to carry their banner.
 RIP my brothers, we will join again one day.

-Above is another good video of a variation of shooting position and follow thru method that I find very interesting.
+Above are some images of a variation of shooting positions that I find very interesting.
+I honesty think what works best for you is the right one.
 I feel strongly that the ability to acquire a target in any physical posture or circumstance from any position is a critical point.
 So familiarity from various positions and circumstances are all very good to be training with.
 On the ground, on other side right and left side of body laying , running, laying prone, both hands right and left fired single handed.
 Every position you can put your body in.
 And then add some gear and at least 15 to 20 pounds in a pack or a belt and do it all again at speed with follow thru.
 Realize the follow thru is likely more important than the speed, but both certainly matter and will improve with practice and physical capability via PT.
 This video points out a very important point at the very end.
 It shows how slow and puny most people are and this guy was supposedly a LEO of some sort ?
 I often mention to supposed prepper types that their most important prep is their health, fitness and brain/mindset !
 The ending of this video makes that point crystal clear.
-I also think the theme of the video is a good one indeed !

 Physical fitness is an integral and very important part of any firearms training as well as your mindset.
 This fellow also promotes meditation as a means to improve all of your skills.
 I strongly urge everyone to check out his videos online and try out some of his techniques.
 I have been using them all for many years as I found them just a he did from first hand experience.
 I am impressed !
 He covers many excellent points and shows you how to focus correctly on things that matter and will enhance your skills and your daily life.
 There is much more to meditation than he talks about, but this is a good start for this page and subject.